Reviewed by: Shannon McPeek

 Avoiding Burnout As A Nurse

-Burnout is a feeling of emotional exhaustion.
 Healing burnout requires the nurse to recognize the symptoms of burnout and take steps to repair the mind and body.
-Here are 10 steps a nurse can take to remedy burnout.
+Here are 10 steps on how to prevent nurse burnout.

 Recognize the problem

-Understanding where you are, emotionally and physically, is an important first step toward conquering burnout.
+Understanding where you are, emotionally and physically, is an important first step toward conquering or avoiding nurse burnout.

 Ask for help